jacoscaz/instant-relay/README.md

 // There the nodes are registered into Instant Relay ir.registerIRNodes(sender, receiver);

-// Wire the node together
+// Wire the nodes together
 ir.wireCommunication({
   senderId: 'dummy-sender', // The sender
   allowedRecipientIds: ['dummy-receiver'], // An array of possible receivers